 Jerry Warriner: Huh?

-Lucy Warriner: Well, I mean, if you didn't feel that way you do, things wouldn't be the way they are, would they?
+Lucy Warriner: Well, what I mean is, if you didn't feel the way you do, things wouldn't be the way they are, would they?
 I mean, things could be the same if things were different.

 Jerry Warriner: But things are the way you made them.